edsu/diss/parts/08-literature-review.md

 Primary value was the value of the records to the record creator, in their active use.
 Secondary value on the other hand divided into two subtypes:
 *evidential* and *informational*.
 On the surface *evidential value* seems to be quite similar in principle to Jenkinson's interest in impartiality, authenticity and naturalness.
-However Schellberg makes clear that he is not concerned with the fidelity of the records as evidence, but with how well the records function as evidence of the organization and function of a particular government body:
+However Schellenberg makes clear that he is not concerned with the fidelity of the records as evidence, but with how well the records function as evidence of the organization and function of a particular government body:

 > By evidential value I do not refer here to the value that
 > inheres in public records because of the merit of the